 - How often do you clean your room? (never, every day, weekends)

 Is an integrity test different from a personality test?

 A personality test measures a candidate’s traits and characteristics.
 It typically measures traits which go hand-in-hand with the work culture, satisfaction working with other team members and interpersonal interactions.
 This test also assesses whether an employee has the potential to be successful within the team and work environment or not.
 In an office for example, a great deal of potential to interact with the team members is required.

-On the other hand, the integrity test focuses on completely different aspects like integrity and honesty.
+In comparison, the integrity test focuses on completely different aspects like integrity and honesty.
 Recruiters tend to ask questions which include different types of counterproductive behavior as well as property damage, theft of money and other nuisance to keep the data clean.
-Though personality tests also include questions which are related to these subjects this is not the only purpose of the recruiters in this round.
-Still, some hiring team members argue that there is no such huge difference between these two tests.
+Though personality tests also include questions which are related to these subjects this is not the only purpose of the recruiters in this round and often they want to know more about your personality, which is why apart from tests, they analyse your handwriting.